Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 Applications for NIHR research training awards differ from applications to other NIHR funding streams, such as the HTA and RfPB Programmes.
 In applications for NIHR research training awards, the research project proposal does not stand alone, but is part of a package of elements expected to provide an excellent training experience that will allow the successful applicant to take his / her skills and experiences to a higher level.
 Thus, along with the research proposal, NIHR selection committees will assess the abilities, academic trajectory, existing experience, commitment to a career in health and/or social care research, ambition and aspirations of the applicant, the standards in the research training environment, and the plans for explicit training in research methods.
 The research proposal provides a framework for research experience so has to be of high quality, but a good research proposal will not be supported if other elements are weak.

-NIHR will only support primary research* where the proposed research is informed by a review of the existing evidence.
+NIHR will only support primary research (primary research defined as: original research conducted to collect new data to answer a research problem) where the proposed research is informed by a review of the existing evidence.

 If your application includes primary research then it should include reference to the existing evidence and explain how this evidence has informed the proposed research.
 Where a systematic review already exists that summarises the available evidence this should be referenced, as well as including reference to any relevant literature published subsequent to that systematic review.
 Where no such systematic review exists it is expected that the applicant will undertake an appropriate review of the currently available and relevant evidence (using as appropriate a predetermined and described methodology that systematically identifies, critically appraises and then synthesises the available evidence) and present a summary of the findings of this in their proposal.
 All applicants must also include reference to relevant on-going studies, e.g. from trial registries.